-Some regard King George IV's palace itself as a work of art, furnished with a mix of English, French, and Chinese pieces and adorned with gilded dragons and carved palm trees.
+Some regard King George IV's palace itself as a work of art, adorned with gilded dragons and carved palm trees.
 The result is colorful and exuberant…some would say gaudy.
-Like Brighton itself, the place smacks of faded elegance — but it's fun to tour.
-It's free to enter the restored Regency gardens surrounding the Pavilion.
+Like Brighton itself, the place smacks of faded elegance — but it's still fun to tour.

-Marveling at this spot is England's best "white cliff experience" and a highlight of any tour of England's south coast.
+A vast grassy field, wild yet pure as a putting green, reaches up to a dramatic, white-chalk cliff that stretches for miles with the open sea beyond and the crashing surf 500 feet below.
 Located 25 miles east of Brighton, it's an easy visit by car, and a not-to-bad trip by bus in summer (buses run daily mid-June through August, but run only on Sundays in the off-season — when a train/taxi combo via Eastbourne is the next-best option).

 The South Downs Way (often abbreviated SDW) runs for 100 miles along the chalk hills of England's south coast, from Winchester (25 miles inland in Hampshire) to Eastbourne (on the coast of East Sussex).
 It's a bridleway, which means you can walk, bike, or ride a horse.
 (Walkers have priority over horses and bicycles, and while motorized vehicles are not allowed on the SDW itself, much of the path runs along farm tracks, so you may encounter fearsome tractors.)
 While you can walk along almost the entire southern coast, the best part for a day hike is the three-mile stretch out to Beachy Head from Birling Gap or from Eastbourne.

-This is the best place in the Beachy Head area for a meal and great for an overnight.
-It boasts a classic pub interior with fun walls to read, rustic picnic tables on the green, popular burgers and fish-and-chips, and five comfy rooms for rent.
+This is the best place in the Beachy Head area for a reasonably-priced meal and great for an expensive overnight.
+It boasts a classic pub interior with fun walls to read, rustic picnic tables on the green, popular burgers and fish-and-chips, and five comfy but pricey rooms for rent.

 Britain's great warships, known as the "Wooden Walls of England," were all that lay between the island nation and invaders from the Continent.
 Today, Portsmouth's harbor is still the base of the Royal Navy.
 (If you sneak a peek beyond the guard stations, you can see the British military at work.)
 The shipyard offers visitors a glimpse of maritime attractions new and old.
 Marvel at the modern-day warships anchored on the docks, then explore the fantastic collection of historic naval memorabilia and well-preserved ships.
 Friendly and knowledgeable docents, many who were once seamen, are found throughout the complex, happily answering questions and telling tales of the sea.